nicolechao/springboard-data-science/Mini Projects and Exercises/EDA Hospital Readmit/README.md

 ## Approach
-* critique a preliminary analysis of readmissions data and recommendations (provided below) for reducing the readmissions rate
+* critique a preliminary analysis of readmissions data and recommendations for reducing the readmissions rate
-* construct a statistically sound analysis and make recommendations of your own
+* construct a statistically sound analysis and make recommendations of my own

 ## Deliverables